SivanMehta/Monte/README.md

 # Multithreaded Monte Carlo Testing

-A [Monte Carlo Simulation](#) is a simple way of testing a hypothesis.
-Intrinsic to the given nature of the simulation, you should be able to run each trials in parallel, given their statistically independent nature.
+A [Monte Carlo Simulation](https://en.wikipedia.org/wiki/Monte_Carlo_method) is a simple way of testing a hypothesis.
+In alignment with the intrinsic nature of the simulation, you should be able to run each trials in parallel, given their statistically independent nature.
 This lends itself to using the `threading` module in Python.

-Currently, the module contains a class, simply `Monte`.
+Currently, the module contains a class, simply called `Monte`.
 You can use this as a simple way of testing outcomes.

 ### Usage